E-Sid/scripts/README.md

 - `bmi-pwsh.ps1` refers to metric Body Mass Index
 - `m-ace-pwsh.ps1` refers to Mini-Addenbrooke's Cognitive Examination III (M-ACE III)
 - `moca-pwsh.ps1` refers to Montreal Cognitive Examination (MoCA)
-- `moca-blind-pwsh.ps1` refers Montreal Cognitive Examination - blind (MoCA - Blind)
+- `moca-blind-pwsh.ps1` refers to Montreal Cognitive Examination - blind (MoCA - Blind)
+- `cbi-r-pwsh.ps1` refers to Cambridge Behavioural Inventory Revised (CBI-R)
 - `cdr-ftld-pwsh.ps1` refers to Clinical Dementia Rating + National Alzheimer's Disease Coordinating Centre (NACC) Frontotemporal Lobar Degeneration (CDR-FTLD)
 - `cdr-pwsh.ps1` refers to Clinical Dementia Rating
 - `ect-pwsh.ps1` refers to an electroconvulsive therapy calculator.
 It calculates the electroconvulsive therapy (ECT) charge according to Age-Based & Half Age-Based Formulae.
 Also, if one gives it the Pulse Width (PW) in millisecond (ms), Frequency in Herz (Hz), Duration in seconds (D), and current in Amperes (I).
 It can calculate the charge in millicoulombs (mC). eg PW: 1 ms, F 20 Hz, Duration 6, and current 0.8 A, Charge would be 192.0 mC.